-Modern technology: COVID-19 has changed the nature in which we undertake participation recently.
+Modern technology: COVID-19 changed the way in which we undertake participation recently.
 Drawing on modern technology enables members to stay connected and feel that their opinion matters.
+Members should be offered a variety of methods of participation allowing them to take part in ways that are comfortable for them.

 Safe relationships: Those supporting children should provide a confidential, safe, respectful and trustworthy space where children can speak openly and without fear of judgement.
-They should also be aware - and respond to - the power imbalance that exists.
-The relationship between the children and adult was felt to be one of the most essential components of successful participation.
+They should also be aware of - and respond to - the power imbalance that exists.
+The relationship between the child and adult was felt to be one of the most essential components of successful participation.

-Staff with lived experience: Although not a prerequisite to undertake work in this area, organisations should actively encourage and welcome applications from those with experience of the justice system.
+Staff with lived experience: Although not a prerequisite to undertaking work in this area, organisations should actively encourage and welcome applications from those with experience of the justice system.